apple-phi/thtools/docs/source/devnotes/general.rst

 so there will not be much time difference between the first set of printing (after the initial simulations) and the end of the whole test itself.

-Second, you can use the :meth:`generate` methods of :class:`~thtools.core.ToeholdTest` and :class:`~thtools.crt.CelsiusRangeTest` in lieu of :meth:`run`.
+Second, you can use the :meth:`~thtools.core.ToeholdTest.generate` methods of :class:`~thtools.core.ToeholdTest` and :class:`~thtools.crt.CelsiusRangeTest` in lieu of :meth:`run`.
 This will return a generator that you can iterate through using something like `tqdm <https://github.com/tqdm/tqdm>`_ to track the progress.